-Once you’ve find the best blackthorn walking stick you’ll need to protect yourself before you commence cutting your stick.
+Once you’ve found the best blackthorn walking stick you’ll need to protect yourself before you commence cutting your stick.
 I suggest that you need decent hand protection, either suede gardening gloves, or even welding gloves.
 It needs to be thick enough to protect your hands from the blackthorn spikes.
-A strong pair of gardener’s glove will stop your hands getting injured from the long and dangerous blackthorn thorns.
-Also eye protection is essential.
+A strong pair of gardener’s gloves will stop your hands from getting injured from the long and dangerous blackthorn thorns.
+Also, eye protection is essential.
 I use simple grinding goggles that fully encase my eyes before cutting.
 I have heard of people also using welding masks!

 The reason for protecting yourself from spikes and thorns of the blackthorn is that if they puncture your skin they can cause serious infection.
 The thorns themselves are not poisonous, but when they penetrate the skin they drag bacteria from the human skin and fungal coating on the spike itself into the body.
 This is what causes the infection.
 They can penetrate clothing and wellington boots very easily.
 They also have a tendency to break off once they have penetrated the skin, and this is what leads to infection as your body fights the foreign body.

 It is always advisable to seek professional medical help if any blackthorn bush wound turns infectious.

 - Hand Protection – decent gardening gloves thick suede

 - Hand cloth